-DENT 100 is designed to give students the foundational knowledge and skills associated with performing the job duties of an entry-level clinical dental assistant.
+DENT 100 offers students the foundational knowledge and skills associated with performing the job duties of an entry-level clinical dental assistant.
 The focus of this course is on dental terminology, different aspects of the dental professions and concepts of four-handed dentistry.
 Safety practices in terms of infection control are also emphasized.
 Patient management and professionalism will be included.